-It’s natural for your heating and cooling equipment to make some noise during standard operation.
+It’s natural for your heating and cooling equipment to make some noise during normal operation.
 A mini-split system is no different, despite their unique and compact design.
 But specific noises may be evidence that a problem is brewing.

 1. Rattling/Crackling Noise

 A mini-split buzzing noise is also common.
 Similar to vibrating or humming, this could be an electrical malfunction with the outdoor unit’s compressor.
 When the compressor is humming or buzzing, it’s generally because the system is handling an unusual number of amps.
 Unfortunately, electrical problems like these are more complicated to properly diagnose.
-They are best repaired by a certified and insured professional.
+They are best handled by a certified and insured professional.

 Occasionally the mini-split condensate pump naturally produces a similar noise.
 Some homeowners can use insulating foam to muffle this noise.